The Lord Reverses Injustice: Judgment Against the Scheming Powerful

 When the strong use their position to exploit the weak, the covenant Lord rises to reverse their schemes and dismantle their security.

-1 Woe to those who devise iniquity and work evil on their beds!
-When the morning is light, they practice it, because it is in the power of their hand.
+1 Woe to those who devise iniquity and plot evil on their beds!
+At morning’s light they accomplish it because the power is in their hands.

-2 They covet fields, and seize them; and houses, and take them away: and they oppress a man and his house, even a man and his heritage.
+2 They covet fields and seize them; they take away houses.
+They deprive a man of his home, a fellow man of his inheritance.

-5 Therefore you will have no one who divides the land by lot in Yahweh’s assembly.
+5 Therefore, you will have no one in the assembly of the LORD to divide the land by lot.

 When the strong use their position to exploit the weak, the covenant Lord rises to reverse their schemes and dismantle their security.